nichoth/preact-connect/README.md

 # preact connect

-Observe view events and subscribe to state changes
+Observe view events and subscribe to state changes.
+This expects the state pub/sub interface to be like [observ](https://github.com/Raynos/observ), and the event bus should be like a normal EventEmitter.

 ## install